thanggnguyenn/Data-Engineering/README.md

 ## Index

+For more information in each part, please read the `READ_ME.md` file inside.

 **1. Docker**

 - Docker and Docker Compose to build and run one image or many images in one file.